Alfred Dreyfus: The Dreyfus affair

 A torn-up handwritten note, referred to throughout the affair as the bordereau, was found by a French housekeeper, a woman named Marie Bastian, in a wastebasket at the German Embassy.
 Bastian, whose job was to burn the waste of Maximilian von Schwartzkoppen, instead sent it to Hubert-Joseph Henry for potential interest to French intelligence.
 The bordereau described a minor French military secret, and had obviously been written by a spy in the French military.

 In 1894, this made the French Army's counter-intelligence section, led by Lieutenant Colonel Jean Sandherr, aware that information regarding new artillery parts was being passed to Maximilian von Schwartzkoppen, the German military attaché in Paris, by a highly placed spy most likely on the General Staff.
 Suspicion quickly fell upon Dreyfus, who was arrested for treason on 15 October 1894.

-On 5 January 1895, Dreyfus was summarily convicted in a secret court martial, publicly stripped of his army rank, and sentenced to life imprisonment on Devil's Island in French Guiana.
-Following French military custom of the time, Dreyfus was formally degraded (cashiered) by having the rank insignia, buttons and braid cut from his uniform and his sword broken, all in the courtyard of the École Militaire before silent ranks of soldiers, while a large crowd of onlookers shouted abuse from behind railings.
+On 22 December 1894, Dreyfus was summarily convicted in a closed court martial and sentenced to life imprisonment which was to be served on Devil's Island in French Guiana.
+Following French military custom of the time, on 5 January 1895 Dreyfus was formally degraded (cashiered) by having the rank insignia, buttons and braid cut from his uniform and his sword broken, all in the courtyard of the École Militaire before silent ranks of soldiers, while a large crowd of onlookers shouted abuse from behind railings.
 Dreyfus cried out: "I swear that I am innocent.
 I remain worthy of serving in the Army.
 Long live France!
 Long live the Army!"

 In August 1896, the new chief of French military intelligence, Lieutenant Colonel Georges Picquart, reported to his superiors that he had found evidence to the effect that the real traitor was the Major Ferdinand Walsin Esterhazy.
 Picquart was silenced by being transferred to command a tirailleur regiment based in Sousse, Tunisia, in November 1896.
 When reports of an army cover-up and Dreyfus' possible innocence were leaked to the press, a heated debate ensued about antisemitism and France's identity as a Catholic nation or a republic founded on equal rights for all citizens.